brainthinks/halo_pc_on_linux/README.md

     1. From the "Libraries" tab:
         1. Type "dinput8" into the "New override for library" dropdown
         1. Click the "Add" button
-    1. From the "Staging" tab:
-        1. Check "Enable CMST for better graphic performance"
     1. Click OK